 - Consider having composite doors fitted to your property.
 Made with a solid internal construction composite doors are manufactured to be thermally efficient and ultra-secure.
 Composite doors also feature high-security multi-locking systems.
 We have recently done this and yes it can be expensive, but they do provide you with that extra peace of mind.

 - Ensure all your windows are manufactured with the latest high-security features and have window locks fitted.
 Keep your windows locked, especially those on the ground floor.
 Look for a company that manufactures all of their windows with the latest high-security features and is rigorously tested to exceed current industry standards.
 Here is the company I found when I was searching for good quality yet affordable double glazing in Yorkshire.
+You can also take a look at doubleglazed.com if you need more information on whether or not double glazing reduces noise or not?

 - Check your insurance policy to see the level of security required on your home.
 Check the small print and phone them up if you’re not sure.